Molajo/IoC/README.md

 FAQ

 **IoCC, DIC, and Service Locators are the mark of the beast.
-The beast is Martin Fowler.**
+And, the beast is Martin Fowler.**

 That is not a question.
-Please, stop reading academic books and articles about patterns and jump down off that high-horse of religious technology purity.
-Much easier to learn if you put your time into writing code that runs on servers.
-Then, after you've been beaten down by real life coding experience, install this or any other IoCC or DIC, and think about the benefits identified.
-If, at that time, you are able to arrange a set of words into a sentence with a question mark at the end, feel free to ask a question.

 **Will you add annotation or type hints for automated dependency injection.**